Hithroc/ghc-proposals/proposals/0000-unified-namespace.md

 # Add unified namespace

-Currently in GHC we have separate namespaces for types and terms.
+Currently, in GHC we have separate namespaces for types and terms.
 This proposal suggests to add a new extension that will add support for a single, unified namespace.
-Having all of the identifers in one namespace allows to refer to them on any level (i.e. on type level, or term level).
+Having all of the identifiers in one namespace allows referring to them on any level (i.e. on type level, or term level).

 ## Motivation